arvind6599/datastory/index.md

 Finally, our analysis could inform policy decisions related to the film industry.
 For example, if we find that certain actor characteristics are associated with movie success, policymakers may consider ways to support and promote actors with these characteristics.
 This could include initiatives to increase diversity in the industry or to provide training and development opportunities for actors with the most promising characteristics.
 By understanding the factors that contribute to movie success, we can help policymakers make informed decisions about how to support and promote the film industry.

+# Genre analysis
+In this section, we want to investigate the hidden pattern of genres in the movie industry and explore the influence of different movie genres onto the profession career of an actor.

+- 1. Distribution of genres in the movie industry.

+A single movie usually belongs to multiple movie genres.
+The interaction between different movie genres is quite complicated.
+In order to give a clear view of the genre pattern existed in the movie industry, we are going to show the frequency of movie genre combinations in our base movie dataset by a chord diagram, where the width of connection lines represents the frequency.
+We filtered out some genres according to their appearance in our dataset and only kept popular genres in the diagram.
+We can observe that drama genre is widely connected with the other genres, which gives us a hint that drama movie will be a good choice if new actors have no idea in selecting their first film.
+Because it will provide valuable experience that can be used in lots of movies.
+Meanwhile, we notice that high correlation exists in multiple genre pairs, such as family and comedy, action and adventure.

 ![genre_pairs](data/genre_circle.png)

+- 2. Investigating impact of movie experience

+{% include correlation_map.html %}

 # Trends through time
 ### We analyze the career trajectories of actors/actresses